elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 - want to define a learning path of training materials and/or events
 - …so that I can become a specialist in artificial intelligence within a specified amount of time and resources (e.g. I have 6 months, workload of 14 days, I can travel within Europe once)

- These user stories range from rather 'simple' to advanced queries.
-We used these user stories to manually test the tool.
-For testing, we developed a dedicated protocol with the following steps:

-1. Send the query by providing the user story in the chat interface
-2. Evaluate the output by:
-   1. Noting down whether the MCP server gave a response and how many queries it needed
-   2. Check whether the response is correct by evaluating URLs, possibly through an additional question, e.g. 'give me the URLs to these courses'
-   3. Do a manual validation searching for the same information through TeSS
-3. Create a score from 0 to 5 for satisfying the user story
-4. Define where improvements can be made to increase satisfaction
+ These user stories were directly used as prompts to test the tool.
+For some user stories we added additional prompts, such as 'Provide the urls of the training material data' or 'Report only materials that are on GitHub'.
+Responses of the chatbot can be found in the repository.

 # Discussion